12 Reasons for String of Nickels Plant Yellowing Leaves and How to Fix Them

 Solutions

-Pot your String of Nickels Plant in good quality soil that is loose, free-draining and rich in organic matter like this Cactus and Succulents Soil available on Amazon.
+Pot your String of Nickels Plant in quality, loose, free-draining, cactus and succulents soil that is rich in organic matter.

 5. Overwatering